pgcc/taverna-java-client/README.md

 ### Start a run

-shortcut to setStatus with Operating parameter
+Shortcut to setStatus with Operating parameter

 ```java
 client.start(uuid);